 most commonly identify their ethnicity or ancestry as English (14.9%).

 There are also a number of people of Italian

 ancestry (14.4%), and residents who report Irish roots

 (10.3%), and some of the residents are also of Puerto Rican

 ancestry (8.9%), along with some German ancestry residents

 The most common language spoken in the Socastee

-neighborhood is English, spoken by 92.5% of households.
-Some people also speak Tagalog (the first language of the Philippine region) (3.3%).
+neighborhood is English, spoken by 92.0% of households.
+Some people also speak Portuguese (4.8%).